 Copyright

 © 1999 CHI.
-Some rights reserved.

 The Journal of Water Management Modeling is an open-access (OA) publication.
 Open access means that articles and papers are available without barriers to all who could benefit from them.
 Practically speaking, all published works will be available to a worldwide audience, free, immediately on publication.
+As such, JWMM can be considered a Diamond, Gratis OA journal.

-JWMM content can be downloaded, printed, copied, distributed, and linked-to, provided full attribution to both CHI and the author is given.
+JWMM content can be downloaded, printed, copied, distributed, and linked-to, when providing full attribution to both the author/s and JWMM.

 AUTHORS